What are the Portuguese Personal Pronouns?

 |eles / elas||com eles / elas||(with) them|

 Apart from the first person singular (eu, mim), all other prepositional pronouns are the same as the subject pronouns.
-There are some contractions you should be mindful of, though!
+There are some contractions you should be aware of though!
 You can find them here in the section about prepositional pronouns.

 Examples of Prepositional Personal Pronouns in Portuguese